Battle of Chanderi

 Consequently, in December 1527, taking a circumlocutious route Babur marched to the fortress of Chanderi in Malwa which was the capital of the kingdom of Malwa.
 Upon reaching Chanderi, on 20 January 1528, Babur offered Shamsabad to Medini Rai in exchange for Chanderi as a peace overture but the offer was rejected by Rai.

 The outer fortress of Chanderi was taken by Babur's army at night, and the next morning the upper fort was captured.
 Babur expressed surprise that the upper fort had fallen within an hour of the final assault.

-Medini Rai organized the Jauhar ceremony during which Rajput women and children committed self-immolation to save their honour from the Mughals.
-A small number of soldiers also collected in Medini Rai house and proceeded to slay each other in collective suicide.
-This sacrifice does not seem to have impressed Babur who does not express a word of admiration for the enemy in his autobiography.
-Rather, as he had done after Khanwa, he ordered a tower of skulls—a practice formulated by Timur against opponent—to be erected in an act of barbarism.
-The practice of constructing a tower of skulls was to record a monumental victory and also to terrorize opponents, according to Chandra.
+Medini Rai organized the Jauhar ceremony during which Rajput women and children committed self-immolation to save their 'honor' from the Mughals.
+A small number of soldiers also collected in Medini Rai's house and proceeded to slay each other in collective suicide.
+This sacrifice does not seem to have impressed Babur who did not express any admiration for it in his autobiography.
+Rather, as he had done after Khanwa, he ordered a tower of skulls(a practice formulated by Timur against opponents)—to be erected.
+This practice was to record a monumental victory and terrorize opponents, according to Chandra.
 Babur had earlier used the same tactic against the Afghans of Bajaur.